Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 When planning to travel abroad, consider using an RSA SecurID® device to generate the access code since some forms of digital communication may not be available on your trip.

 Even when using two-factor authentication (2FA), it's still important to protect your accounts.
 Criminals know that access codes may be needed to commit their crimes and have devised ways to obtain them.
 A common scam involves a criminal acquiring an access code using the most unlikely and unsuspecting accomplice — you.
 In this scenario, the scammer — who has already stolen your username and password — manipulates you to get you to divulge the last piece of information they need, your access code.
 Don't share your access codes with anyone.
-Know that Wells Fargo will never ask for your login, password, one-time access codes, or authentication information.
+Wells Fargo employees will never contact you and ask for your one-time access codes, PIN, or password.

 Know that Wells Fargo will not call or text you requesting an access code.
 We only send you a code when prompted by an action that you initiated, such as signing in to online banking, sending money, or calling Wells Fargo customer service.